abpframework/abp/docs/en/Application-Services.md

 * `BookAppService` [injects](Dependency-Injection.md) `IRepository<Book, Guid>` (see [repositories](Repositories.md)) and uses it inside the `CreateAsync` method to insert a new entity to the database.
 * `CreateAsync` uses the constructor of the `Book` entity to create a new book from the properties of given `input`.

+## Data Transfer Objects

+Application services gets and returns DTOs instead of entities.
+ABP does not force this rule.
+However, exposing entities to presentation layer (or to remote clients) have significant problems and not suggested.

+See the [DTO documentation](Data-Transfer-Objects.md) for more.

 ## Object to Object Mapping

-The example `CreateAsync` method above manually creates a `Book` entity from given `CreateBookDto` object.
-This is because the `Book` entity enforces it (we designed it like that).
+The `CreateAsync` method above manually creates a `Book` entity from given `CreateBookDto` object.
+Because the `Book` entity enforces it (we designed it like that).

 However, in many cases, it's very practical to use **auto object mapping** to set properties of an object from a similar object.
 ABP provides an [object to object mapping](Object-To-Object-Mapping.md) infrastructure to make this even easier.